lavifb/HeisDMRG/README.md

 Thanks to http://troydhanson.github.io/uthash/ for easy to use hashtable.

+Code is sped up considerably using the PRIMME eigensolver.
+It can be compiled without PRIMME but this is not recommended as the performance gains are substantial.
 PRIMME can be compiled from https://github.com/primme/primme and is needed for faster eigenvalue solving.

 Todo